kelmo974/forestry_learning/READ.md

 | **Give the Model a Sense of Time:** The raw data includes snapshots in time by displaying the field survey year and we know that the raster data came from 2020.
 This isn't enough for a machine learning model to consider the passage of time in its decision tree. | Calculated an additional column that outputs the number of years on either side of the remote sensing that the field survey was conducted. |

-* a data dictionary of sorts that simply guides users through the meaning/content of a given table or record would be handy |

-* some thoughts on pre-raster tabular data (2015-2019, sweetspot (2020), and post-raster 2021-2022)

 ---

 ## Data Quality Assurance

-While reviewing the intitial output, I noticed a several thousand NULL values in field_ht_ft.
+While reviewing the intitial SQL output, I noticed a several thousand NULL values in field_ht_ft.

 I thought that perhaps these would be localized to a specific area or maybe belong to a particular species.
 Even with further investigation, no real pattern stood out.
 This could simply be representation in the dataset of how difficult